Hiking the Great Wall of China is probably on everyones bucket list. I know it was on mine and I’ve been blessed enough to have done it…TWICE!

 For more sections take a look here.

 The driver will drop you off at Mutianyu where the tour buses would.
 Plus since you’re using the app you don’t have to worry about the driver inflating the prices.
-My boyfriend and I split a DiDi with another couple and it cost us 130 RMB per person round trip!
+Joe and I split a DiDi with another couple and it cost us 130 RMB per person round trip!

 *Side note in order to be able to use DiDi you must have a phone with service, either an international plan or buy a Chinese sim card that costs about $15-$20.